John Cox says he'll challenge California's Newsom if recall effort succeeds

 Cox said he believes Republicans might have a fighting chance in the state given the performance of referendums on the November election ballot.

-In a series of referendums, Californians voted against a number of initiatives Newsom had supported-- an effort to raise taxes on commercial properties, an attempt to reinstate affirmative action policies, rent control expansion and an anti-independent contactor law were all defeated.
+In a series of ballot measures, Californians voted against a number of initiatives Newsom had supported-- an effort to raise taxes on commercial properties, an attempt to reinstate affirmative action policies, rent control expansion and an anti-independent contactor law were all defeated.
 Meanwhile, Californians voted in favor of reinstating cash bail, which had been done away with by state Democrats.

 "That all happened in a year where the top of the ticket, Joe Biden got 10 million votes and the president got six.
 So there was an overwhelming vote at the top of the ticket for Mr. Biden yet a lot of these liberal initiatives were shot down by voters," he said.